eecs485staff/primer-spec/README.md

 Here are key changes made to the original Primer theme to add a sidebar:

 - Created `_layouts/spec.html`.
 This file is used to render MarkDown files with `layout: spec` at the top.
 The file is similar to `_layouts/default.html`, but adds the sidebar and references the JavaScript needed to render the table of contents.
+HTML comments in `spec.html` indicate sections of the layout that have been modified from `default.html`.

 - Created `_sass/spec/` with the SCSS files needed to display the sidebar.
-Also modified `_sass/jekyll-theme-primer.scss` to include these files.
+Also created stylesheets in `assets/css` to include these files.

-- Created `assets/js/` with the necessary files to generate a table of contents.
+- Created `assets/js/` with the necessary scripts to generate a table of contents.

+### Adding new subthemes

+Primer spec allows website visitors to change the appearance of the website by selecting from built-in subthemes.
+The stylesheets for these subthemes are defined in `_sass/spec`, and are typically named as `<name>.theme.scss`.

+To create a new subtheme:
+- Create the file `_sass/spec/<name>.theme.scss`.
+Take inspiration from the structure of other subtheme stylesheets.
+- Create the file `assets/css/theme_<name>.scss`.
+Follow the structure of other stylesheets in the same directory to import the theme stylesheet from the `_sass/spec` directory.
+- Modify the list of subthemes in `_layouts/spec.html`.
+The list is defined in the `_available_subthemes` function inside the custom scripts on the page.
+- Ensure that your changes work well on mobile!
+Use browser developer tools to verify this before creating a Pull Request on GitHub.

-### Keeping this theme up-to-date with Primer
+## Keeping this theme up-to-date with Primer

 It's important to periodically check for changes from the [original upstream theme (Primer)](https://github.com/pages-themes/primer).